billychen-lab/ID2223-Lab2/README.md

 ### 3.3 Alternative foundation LLMs: 1B vs 3B

-To understand the impact of model size, I manually compared my 1B and 3B fine-tuned Llama models on five teaching-oriented questions about Boolean logic (Q1–Q5).
-For each answer I assigned 1–5 points on several dimensions (correctness, clarity, quality of examples, etc.), so that the maximum total score per answer was 20.
+To understand the impact of model size, we manually compared our 1B and 3B fine-tuned Llama models on five teaching-oriented questions about Boolean logic (Q1–Q5).
+For each answer we assigned 1–5 points on several dimensions (correctness, clarity, quality of examples, etc.), so that the maximum total score per answer was 20.